Tetsuya3850/CS-Terminology/README.md

 ## Web Programming

+### DOM
+The Document Object Model is a platform- and language-neutral interface that will allow programs and scripts to dynamically access and update the content, structure and style of documents.
+The DOM represents the document as nodes and objects.

 ### Cross Browser Testing
-・Use caniuse.com to check for feature support.
+Use caniuse.com to check for feature support.<br/>
-・Autoprefixer for automatic vendor prefix insertion.
+Autoprefixer for automatic vendor prefix insertion.<br/>
-・Feature detection using Modernizr.
+Feature detection using Modernizr.<br/>
-・Use CSS Feature queries @support
+Use CSS Feature queries @support<br/>

-## CSS

 ### Resetting/Normalizing
-Resetting: Strip all default browser styling on elements.
+Resetting: Strip all default browser styling on elements.<br/>
-Normalizing: Preserves useful default styles rather than "unstyling" everything.
+Normalizing: Preserves useful default styles rather than "unstyling" everything.<br/>

 ### Position relative, absolute, fixed, static
 relative:The element's position is adjusted relative to itself, without changing layout (and thus leaving a gap for the element where it would have been had it not been positioned).<br/>